objectiser/opentracing-prometheus-example/simple/README.md

 errors.

-* `sum(increase(span_count{transaction="sell",service="service2"}[1m])) without (pod,instance,job,namespace,endpoint,transaction,error)`
+* `sum(increase(span_count{transaction="sell",service="accountmgr"}[1m])) without (pod,instance,job,namespace,endpoint,transaction,error)`

-This query is a variation of the first, with the additional constraints that the transaction is `sell` and service is `service2`.
-The 'transaction' field is propagated from _service1_ to _service2_ using the OpenTracing baggage concept - so it enables the business context in which _service2_'s operation was invoked to be understood, and used to isolate the metrics for that scenario.
+This query is a variation of the first, with the additional constraints that the transaction is `sell` and service is `accountmgr`.
+The 'transaction' field is propagated from _ordermgr_ to _accountmgr_ using the OpenTracing baggage concept - so it enables the business context in which _accountmgr_'s operation was invoked to be understood, and used to isolate the metrics for that scenario.